-Since then, the team has progressed fast.
-In 2017, they had a collection with the exclusive Italian fashion brand Salvatore Ferragamo, who used 10,000 thousand metres of Orange Fiber fabric to create the first-ever collection made of citrus peel.
+The team has progressed fast.
+In 2017, they launched a collection with luxury Italian fashion brand Salvatore Ferragamo, who used 10,000 metres of Orange Fiber fabric to create the first-ever collection made of citrus peel.

 Company: Orange Fiber